giulong/spectrum/README.md

   output: target/spectrum/testbook/testbook-{timestamp}.html
 ```

-You can find the output file in: [Html TestBook Reporter](src/main/resources/images/testbook.html).
+For the sake of completeness, the output file was manually copied [here](src/main/resources/images/testbook.html).
 This is what it looks like when opened in a browser:

 ![Html TestBook Reporter](src/main/resources/images/html-testbook.png)